akoskovacs/dirjumper/README.md

 # dirjumper

 Jump easly between frequently used directories, by assigning short aliases to them.
+The `upstream` branch contains the currently developed version, while the `master` branch holds the stable release.
 # Download and install
 Only a bash shell is needed.
 The current directory has to have read and write rights.
 Copy and execute one of these commands in your bash shell:
 ``` sh